Man cannot discover new oceans unless he has the courage to lose sight of the shore.Andre Gide

 Historic Ranch Trail

-The Historic Ranch Trail is easy and short.
+The Historic Ranch Trail is easy and short hike.
 It is the perfect trail for those who cannot hike more challenging trails, as it is only 0.5 miles long.
 Walking on this trail, you can still appreciate the beauty of the Channel Islands.

 The trail is flat and allows you to easily explore the Scorpion Ranch, which dates back to the 1800s.
 Historic Ranch Trail is a loop trail, so you can glimpse Scorpion Beach and enjoy the exhibitions at the visitor’s center.